 According to statistics, wrong steering wheel techniques are the major cause of crashes, as they force drivers to run off the road.

 Even an experienced driver should be more cautious of their hand placement, body position, and posture when driving.

 Were you previously taught to use the 10 and 2 position?
 Well, that no longer works because it’s dangerous.
 The NHTSA now recommends the use of other steering techniques.

-The 3 Most Recommended Steering Techniques to for Safe Driving
+The 3 Most Recommended Steering Techniques to Prevent Crashes in 2020

 Here are the top 3 most recommended steering techniques that can help prevent car crashes;

 One-hand steering technique is used when backing or operating vehicle controls such as lights, flashers, and wipers, which need you to reach out from the steering wheel.
 Placing one hand on the steering wheel can help you maintain vehicle balance and prevent steering reversals and potential injury due to a crash.